Smile, this is Bombay

 Colaba, Fort and Ballard Estate are the places fused with the most nostalgia for the 56-year-old photographer.
 "Primarily because there is a sense of familiarity with these places."

-Ways of seeing About the impact that Mumbai has on its people, he says, "When you get into a physical space with people that is dense, packed and charged with activity, it affects people.
+About the impact that Mumbai has on its people, he says, "When you get into a physical space with people that is dense, packed and charged with activity, it affects people.
 Take the example of the taxi driver, he has to look at single, independent women differently than he would in his village."

 Capital Talkies Buidling, Bombay - circa 1979